IBM/node-red-dsx-workflow/README.md

 * Please download the files - summer.csv and dictionary.csv from :
 https://www.kaggle.com/the-guardian/olympic-games.
 * Rename the file `summer.csv` to `olympics.csv`

-* Use `Find and Add Data` (look for the `10/01` icon) and its `Files` tab.
-From there you can click
+* From your project page in DSX, click `Find and Add Data` (look for the `10/01` icon) and its `Files` tab.
+* Click `browse` and navigate to where you downloaded`olympics.csv` and `dictionary.csv` on your computer.
-`browse` and add data files from your computer to Object storage.
+* Add the files to Object storage.

 ![](doc/source/images/add_file.png)

-## 8. Update the notebook with service credentials
+## 8. Update the notebook with service credentials and websocket URL

 #### Add the Object Storage credentials to the notebook
-Select the cell below `2.1 Add your service credentials for Object Storage` section in the notebook to update the credentials for Object Store.
+* Select the cell below `2.1 Add your service credentials for Object Storage` section in the notebook to update the credentials for Object Store.

-Use `Find and Add Data` (look for the `10/01` icon) and its `Files` tab.
+* Use `Find and Add Data` (look for the `10/01` icon) and its `Files` tab.
 You should see the file names uploaded earlier.
 Make sure your active cell is the empty one created earlier.
-Select `Insert to code` (below your file name).
-Click `Insert Crendentials` from drop down menu.
+* Select `Insert to code` below olympics.csv.
+* Click `Insert Crendentials` from the drop down menu.
+* If the credentials are written as `credential_2` change them to `credentials_1`.

 ![](doc/source/images/objectstorage_credentials.png)

 #### Update the websocket URL in the notebook
-In the cell below `6.
+* In the cell below `6.
 Expose integration point with a websocket client` , update the websocket url noted in [section 4](#4-note-the-websocket-url) in the `start_websocket_listener` function.

 ![](doc/source/images/update_websocket_url.png)